OpenLiberty/sample-langchain4j/rag/README.md

 ## Try out the application

-If you are currently using one of the following model providers: GitHub, Ollama or MistralAI, you may proceed
+If you are currently using one of the following model providers: GitHub, Ollama or MistralAI, you may proceed.

+- Navigate to http://localhost:9081/openapi/ui/ to see the OpenAPI user interface (UI) that provides API documentation and a client to test the API endpoints for mongoDB.
+  - To try a particular api, authentication is required.
+  - The admin (read/write full access) and user (read only access) security roles are created.
+  - For full admin access: username = bob , password = bobpwd
+  - For read only access: username = alice , password = alicepwd
+  - Example: Bob is a member of group admin and Alice is a member of group user.

+  - Try the GET request at `/api/embedding`.
+Initially the database is empty.
+  - Try the POST request at `/api/embedding/init`.
+This adds the knowledge base embeddings to MongoDB.
+  - Try the GET request at `/api/embedding` again.
+The content from the `sample-langchain4j/rag/src/main/resources/knowledge_base` should be displayed.

-- Navigate to http://localhost:9080/ to use the chat application
+- Navigate to http://localhost:9081/ to use the chat application

 - At the prompt, try the following message examples:

   - ```
-        What are LLMs?
+      what A, E, I, O, R, W character stands for in the log entries finding in the messages.log file?
     ```
   - ```
-        How to install Open liberty?
+      I got an java.lang.InternalError exception when tried to log in via SAML.
     ```

-- Navigate to http://localhost:9080/openapi/ui/ to see the OpenAPI user interface (UI) that provides API documentation and a client to test the API endpoints for mongoDB.
-  - To try a particular api, authentication is required.
-  - The admin (read/write full access) and user (read only access) security roles are created.
-  - For full admin access: username = bob , password = bobpwd
-  - For read only access: username = alice , password = alicepwd
-  - Example: Bob is a member of group admin and Alice is a member of group user.
+Use the `sample-langchain4j/rag/src/main/resources/knowledge_base` files to compare the AI responses to the provided files.

+- In the `rag` directory, running the `./mvnw liberty:dev` again and submitting the GET request gives the embeddings that are stored in MongoDB previously.
+Similarly, the POST request to `/api/embedding/init` indicates that the knowledge base has already been initialized.

 ## Running the tests

 Because you started Liberty in dev mode, you can run the provided tests by pressing the `enter/return` key from the command-line session where you started dev mode.